EightBitGuru/FAST-40/README.md

 ### Undocumented OpCodes

-FAST-40 expects to run on a VIC-20 fitted with a standard NMOS 6502, which features a number of 'undocumented' opcodes - some use of which is made where they offer a space or time saving.
+FAST-40 expects to run on a VIC-20 fitted with a standard NMOS 6502, and uses several of its 'undocumented' opcodes.
 Later variants of the 6502 (including the CMOS 65C02) disable or replace these undocumented opcodes, and FAST-40 will not operate correctly (if at all) on these microprocessors.

 ## Who is 8-Bit Guru?